1976 Pittsburgh Panthers football team

-The 1976 Pittsburgh Panthers football team represented the University of Pittsburgh in the 1976 NCAA Division I football season and is recognized as a consensus national champion.
+The 1976 Pittsburgh Panthers football team represented the University of Pittsburgh as an independent during the 1976 NCAA Division I football season and is recognized as a consensus national champion.
 Pitt was also awarded the Lambert-Meadowlands Trophy as the best Division I team in the East.
 The Panthers played their home games at Pitt Stadium in Pittsburgh, Pennsylvania.

 During the 1970s, the top-ranked team won its bowl game only three times: Pittsburgh joined Nebraska (1971) and USC (1972).